 - Aggressive Periodontitis: Rapid loss of attachment of the gums and quickly disappearing alveolar bone structure.
 This type usually occurs in individuals that are generally healthy.

-- Necrotizing periodontal disease: A necrotic infection that is characterized by the destruction of periodontal ligaments, alveolar bone, and gum tissue.
+- Necrotizing periodontal disease: A necrotic dental infection that is characterized by the destruction of periodontal ligaments, alveolar bone, and gum tissue.
 This type of infection is most commonly observed in those with compromised immune systems such as individuals who have HIV, malnutrition, or are undergoing cancer treatments such as chemotherapy or local radiation.

 Effects of Gum Disease on Your Health